 The procedure to inform the DVLA of your hearing disability includes filling an AUD1 form and sending it straight to the DVLA agency.

 How long does the hearing loss medical enquiry take?

-The time taken by DVLA to enquire your case, depends on the severity of the hearing disability and the time taken to collect information regarding your health condition.
-Be that as it may, the DVLA aims to complete the enquires at the earliest.
+The time taken by DVLA to enquire about your case depends on the severity of the hearing disability and the time taken to collect information regarding your health condition.
+Be that as it may, the DVLA aims to complete the enquiries at the earliest.

 If the information originally provided by you is accurate, the DVLA can make a decision within a span of three to four weeks.

 If the information provided either by you or your doctor is not sufficient, or if you are applying for a licence to drive a bus or a lorry, the decision may take longer than expected.
 Upon gathering required documents, if the medical advisor is content about the medical information and your fitness to drive, a decision about your driving licence will be taken.

 Below listed are the possible decisions taken by the DVLA:

 - Your existing licence might be retained or you might be issued with a new driver’s licence

 - You might be issued with a driver’s licence for a span of a year, two or three if the medical advisor asks for a review of your medical fitness in the coming years

 - Your issued driver’s licence might indicate that special controls are required to be installed to the vehicle you drive in order to achieve problem-free driving